Peripherally Inserted Central Catheter

 The PICC line will need proper care as advised by the doctor.
 You will not be able to swim or bathe while the PICC line is in.
 Some other activities may also be limited.

 Call Your Doctor

-- Signs of infection—fever, chills, redness, or swelling at the insertion site
+- Redness, swelling or pain at the insertion site

 - Drainage or leakage from the PICC line

-- Trouble flushing or inserting fluids into the PICC line
+- Problems flushing or putting fluids into the PICC line